dz4021/6740-Group-Project---Alpha-Group/README.md

 The main objectives of this project are:

-1. Implement and compare different machine learning methods for predicting bond excess returns, including:
+1. Implement and compare different machine learning methods for predicting delay chance.
-   - Principal Component Regression (PCR)
-   - Partial Least Squares (PLS)
-   - Penalized Linear Regressions (Ridge, Lasso, Elastic Net)
-   - Regression Trees and Random Forests
-   - Neural Networks (Shallow and Deep)
-   - Potential more models

 2. Evaluate the out-of-sample predictive performance of these methods using mean squared prediction error (MSPE) and out-of-sample R-squared (R2_oos).